Activity 1 - Food is processed to make it edible and safe.

 Give children a copy of the What’s happening? worksheet so they can record how one of the dishes was made.

 Allow the children to make one of the recipes suggested.
 As the cooking takes place, question the children about the processes the ingredients are going through.
-For support setting up cooking lessons, click here.
+For guidance and support setting up cooking lessons, find out more with these resources Food food hygiene and safety practices.

 Activity 3 - Food is processed on a large scale to make it edible and safe to eat.